-"And the winepress was trodden without the city, and blood came out of the winepress, even unto the horse bridles, by the space of a thousand and six hundred furlongs."
-Revelation 14:20
+'And the winepress was trodden without the city, and blood came out of the winepress, even unto the horse bridles, by the space of a thousand and six hundred furlongs.'
+Revelation

-AFTER accommodating these words to the conquest wrought by the Savior and showing that all that that stood against us was thrown into the winepress of God's wrath, into which Christ went; that he endured that wrath, and conquered those foes; after showing also that the measurement here refers to the land of Canaan, and is extensive of the completeness of his victory; that what that land was to the Israelites, that land with its produce, it's city, it's temple, it's priesthood, it's mercy seat, and the presence of God; what that land was in all these and in all other desirable respects; what that land was to the Israelites literally, the gospel is to the people of God spiritually.
-The measurement, therefore shoving the complete conquest of the whole land, it is to show that the people of God shall come into the possession of all the truths of the gospel; and there is not one truth of the gospel into the possession of which they shall not come; the Spirit of truth will guide them into all truth; and so they shall possess that freedom which is entire, and have the full range to all eternity of the extent and advantages of that gospel of which the land of Canaan was thus a type; after showing also that the mystic horses here spoken of set forth the ministers of the gospel following the Lord Jesus Christ in all that strength and triumph by which they are saved, and by which his name is glorified, we have now to notice the words as referring to the solemnity of judgment; and which indeed is the proper meaning of the words.
+AFTER accommodating these words to the conquest wrought by the Saviour and shewing that all that that stood against us was thrown into the wine press of God's wrath, into which Christ went; that he endured that wrath, and conquered those foes; after shewing also that the measurement here refers to the land of Canaan, and is expressive of the completeness of his victory; that what that land was to the Israelites, that land with its produce, its city, its temple, its priesthood, its mercy seat, and the presence of God; what that land was in all these and in all other desirable respects; what that land was to the Israelites literally, the gospel is to the people of God spiritually.
+The measurement, therefore, shewing the complete conquest of the whole land, it is to shew that the people of God shall come into the possession of all the truths of the gospel; that there is not one truth of the gospel into the possession of which they shall not come; the Spirit of truth will guide them into all truth; and so they shall possess that freedom which is entire, and have the full range to all eternity of the extent and advantages of that gospel of which the land of Canaan was thus a type; after shewing also that the mystic horses here spoken of set forth the ministers of the gospel following the Lord Jesus Christ in all that strength and triumph by which they are saved, and by which his name is glorified, we have now to notice the words as referring to the solemnity of judgment; and which indeed is the proper meaning of the words.
 I therefore this morning propose in the first place pointing out the character that is ripening for judgment; and then, secondly, the completeness of that judgment denoted by the measurement; and we shall have this morning to make quite another use of the measurement; the people who shall escape this judgment.

-First.
-First, we have to point out the character or characters who are ripening for judgment.
-Hence in the preceding part here is the sickle; and here the harvest is represented as being ripe; so that it sets forth those who are ripening for judgment, and you are ripening for the winepress of God's wrath, and for that eternal judgment which will it surely come as will the eternal glorification of every saved soul.
+I. First we have to point out the CHARACTER OR CHARACTERS who are ripening for judgment.
+Hence in the preceding part here is the sickle; and here the harvest is represented as being ripe; so that it sets forth those who are ripening for judgment, and who are ripening for the winepress of God's wrath, and for that eternal judgment which will as surely come as will the eternal glorification of every saved soul.